zahraaliaghazadeh/zahraaliaghazadeh.github.io/README.md

 To-do list:
-* improvement to be done 1: make the looks of it better by finding better colors and alignment of photos and texts.
+* make the looks of it better by finding better colors and alignment of photos and texts.
-* improvement to be done 2: has to improve in terms of adjusting the screen size.
+* has to improve in terms of adjusting the screen size.
+* Color pallet needs to be chosen
+* Need to add more to the projects in portfolio

 ## Status